kimgabriell/Odd_Even/README.md

 # Odd_Even
-This simple program will tell you if your input number is either Odd or Even.
+This simple py program will tell you if your input number is either Odd or Even.